Tokyo Private Tour for Solo Travelers

 NAKAMISE STREET

-Solo shopping means you follow your own instincts—no waiting while someone else makes up their mind, no steering toward what works for everyone.
+Solo shopping means you follow your own instincts.
 Your guide flags which vendors make their goods on-site versus what's mass-imported, then steps back.
 The choices are yours.

 Solo traveler at Senso-ji Temple